JackHsu68/Troubleshooting-for-Your-Robotic-Arm/README.md

 # Troubleshooting-for-Your-Robotic-Arm

-For safety purpose, we strong encourage you to read the following sections when you encounter error messages or have problem using the robotic arm.
+For safety purpose, we strongly encourage you to read the following sections when you encounter error messages or have problem using the robotic arm.

 ##[How to Adjust the Pillar Height](Adjust-Pillar-Height.md)